Factbox-Countries respond to heart inflammation risk from mRNA shots

 DENMARK

-The Danish Health Agency said that it was continuing to offer Moderna's COVID-19 vaccine to under-18s, and that an earlier statement suggesting a suspension had in fact been a miscommunication.
+The Danish Health Agency said that it was continuing to offer Moderna's vaccine to under-18s, and that an earlier statement suggesting a suspension had been a miscommunication.

 FINLAND

-Finland paused the use of Moderna's vaccines for younger people and instead would give Pfizer's vaccine to men born in 1991 and later.
+Finland paused the use of Moderna shots for younger people and instead would give Pfizer's vaccine to men born in and after 1991.
 It offers shots to those aged 12 and over.

 FRANCE

-France's public health authority has recommended people under 30 be given Pfizer's Comirnaty COVID-19 vaccine when available instead of Moderna's jab, which carried comparatively higher risks of heart-related problems.
+France's public health authority has recommended people under 30 be given Pfizer's Comirnaty vaccine when available instead of Moderna, which carried comparatively higher risks of heart-related problems.

 HONG KONG

-A panel of health experts advising the Hong Kong government has recommended in September children aged 12-17 should get only one dose of BioNTech's COVID-19 vaccine after reports of heart inflammation as a side effect.
+A panel of health experts advising the government recommended in September children aged 12-17 should get only one dose of BioNTech's vaccine after reports of heart inflammation as a side-effect.

 NORWAY

-Norway will hold off giving children aged 12-15 a second dose of a vaccine against COVID-19 until it has gathered more research.
+Norway will hold off giving children aged 12-15 a second dose of a COVID-19 vaccine until it has gathered more research.
 On Oct.
-22 the health ministry said there was no urgency given that children have a low risk of falling seriously ill from COVID-19.
+22 the health ministry said there was no urgency given that children have a low risk of falling seriously ill from the disease.

 On Sep.
-2 Norway decided on giving one dose of Pfizer/BioNTech vaccine to children aged 12-15.
+2, Norway decided on giving one dose of the Pfizer/BioNTech vaccine to children aged 12-15.

 SWEDEN

-Sweden has extended the pause of Moderna COVID-19 vaccine beyond the original Dec.
-1 deadline for people aged 30 and younger due to rare heart-related side-effects, the public health agency said on Oct.
+Sweden has extended the pause of Moderna's vaccine beyond the original Dec.
+1 deadline for people aged 30 and below due to rare heart-related side-effects, the public health agency said on Oct.
 21.

 SOUTH AFRICA